astronomer/docs/astro/runtime-release-notes.md

 ### Cherry-picked commits from Airflow 2.3.3

-Astro Runtime 5.0.5 includes several bug fixes and performance improvements slated for release in Airflow 2.3.3, including:
+Astro Runtime 5.0.5 includes several bug fixes and performance improvements that will be released with Airflow 2.3.3, including:

 - Fixed an issue where the Airflow UI could crash a `GET` method on a REST API endpoint fails ([#24152](https://github.com/apache/airflow/pull/24152))
 - Improved the performance of the **Grid** view ([#24083](https://github.com/apache/airflow/pull/24083))